Are Investors Undervaluing These Transportation Stocks Right Now?

 Luckily, Zacks has developed its own Style Scores system in an effort to find stocks with specific traits.
 Value investors will be interested in the system's "Value" category.
 Stocks with both "A" grades in the Value category and high Zacks Ranks are among the strongest value stocks on the market right now.

-We should also highlight that DAC has a P/B ratio of 0.77.
+We should also highlight that TGH has a P/B ratio of 1.21.
 The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
-DAC's current P/B looks attractive when compared to its industry's average P/B of 1.01.
-DAC's P/B has been as high as 1.19 and as low as 0.30, with a median of 0.81, over the past year.
+TGH's current P/B looks attractive when compared to its industry's average P/B of 1.75.
+Over the past year, TGH's P/B has been as high as 1.40 and as low as 0.70, with a median of 1.10.

+Finally, we should also recognize that TGH has a P/CF ratio of 3.26.
+This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
+This company's current P/CF looks solid when compared to its industry's average P/CF of 11.31.
+TGH's P/CF has been as high as 4.27 and as low as 2.56, with a median of 3.40, all within the past year.

-Nippon Yusen Kabushiki Kaisha (NPNYY) may be another strong Transportation - Shipping stock to add to your shortlist.
-NPNYY is a # 2 (Buy) stock with a Value grade of A.
+Investors could also keep in mind Triton (TRTN), an Transportation - Equipment and Leasing stock with a Zacks Rank of # 2 (Buy) and Value grade of A.

-These figures are just a handful of the metrics value investors tend to look at, but they help show that Danaos and Nippon Yusen Kabushiki Kaisha are likely being undervalued right now.
-Considering this, as well as the strength of its earnings outlook, DAC and NPNYY feels like a great value stock at the moment.
+These are only a few of the key metrics included in Textainer Group and Triton strong Value grade, but they help show that the stocks are likely undervalued right now.
+When factoring in the strength of its earnings outlook, TGH and TRTN look like an impressive value stock at the moment.

 Click to get this free report